Living

 Les Arches

 Ripped jeans, body piercings, tube tops, and killer tattoos litter this bar under a bridge.
 Owned by the D!
-Club, this spot is prime time for people watching, catching a few sun rays, and drinking a killer frozen margarita.
+Club, this spot is prime time for people watching, catching a few sun rays, and savoring a cocktail or two.

 The Lacustre